 Special Collections and Ernest J. Gaines Center Reading/Research Rooms Policy

-Special Collections allows patrons to bring their digital cameras and cell phones to the research areas in order to make digital image copies of materials.
-Donor and copyright restrictions apply and unauthorized reproduction and publishing with personal cameras are prohibited.
-Proper citation information, provided by staff, must be scanned/photographed with any archival item.
-The Department suggests that all patrons make requests with a Special Collections staff member in order to determine the best possible mode of duplication.
+Special Collections allows patrons to bring their digital cameras and cell phones to the research areas to make digital image copies of materials.
+Donor and copyright restrictions apply, and unauthorized reproduction and publishing with personal cameras are prohibited.
+The Department suggests that all patrons make requests with a Special Collections staff member to determine the best possible mode of duplication.

 Special Collections will not put digitized materials on external drives (flash drives, DVDs, CDs, etc.) brought in from outside the library.
 Special Collections will provide these devices.